For proof of investors’ growing interest in cryptocurrency, look no further than the financial apps already on your phone.

 |Venmo||Bitcoin, Ethereum, Litecoin, Bitcoin Cash||No||Yes|

-Robinhood offers a few different cryptocurrencies (like Bitcoin, Ethereum, Bitcoin Cash, and even Dogecoin), which you can buy and sell within the app.
+Robinhood offers a few types of cryptocurrencies (like Bitcoin, Ethereum, Bitcoin Cash, and even Dogecoin), which you can buy and sell within the app.
 Like its other investment options, a big perk of trading crypto on Robinhood is a lack of fees, which can widely vary among traditional exchanges.

-When it comes to crypto specifically, Robinhood also has similar limitations to PayPal and Venmo.
-Unlike traditional exchanges, Robinhood doesn’t allow you to move your coins off the platform or transfer coins you already have into your Robinhood Crypto account.
-That means you can’t move your private key (the encrypted code that grants access to your cryptocurrency) into your own wallet, or trade on an exchange like Coinbase.
-For believers in the crypto mantra “not your keys, not your coins,” this can be a major drawback.
+When it comes to crypto specifically, Robinhood recently announced it’s creating its own digital wallet for its crypto users.
+Previously on Robinhood, you couldn’t move your private key (the encrypted code that grants access to your cryptocurrency) into your own wallet, or trade on an exchange like Coinbase.
+For believers in the crypto mantra “not your keys, not your coins,” that was a major drawback.